MichaelAlexanderBryant/vehicle-price-prediction/README.md

 ### Model Building

-First, I split the data into train and tests sets with a test size of 25%.
+First, I split the data into train and tests sets with a test set size of 25%.

 I then hyperparameter tuned 12 different models and evaluated them using NMAE.
 I chose MAE because there aren't many outliers and I didn't want the error to disproportionately represent the outliers.